Q: I think I have Truckee River Water Rights. Can I use them or sell them?

 Q: Where can I read the statutes and regulations regarding enforcement?

-A: The legislature website has the Nevada Revised Statutes (NRS).
+A: The Nevada legislature website provides links to the the Nevada Revised Statutes (NRS) and Nevada Administrative Code (NAC).
 Since the "fines and penalties" statutes were signed into law during the 2007 legislature, the language can be found under NRS §533.481, §534.193, §535.200, and §536.200.
-At this time, the regulations have not yet been published by the Legislative Counsel Bureau, but they are in full force as of July 1, 2009.
-The final draft of the regulations can be read here.
+Regulations implementing these statutes are adopted under NAC Chapter 532.

 Q: What are the possible penalties for someone found to be in violation of water law, regulations, permit terms, orders, or other requirements of the State Engineer?